The University of Toledo

 c.
 Social Foundations (Select one course with advisor as available online)

 Educational Technology Electives (Select two courses (6 hours) with advisor as available online)

 Prospective Students: Admission Guidelines

 The application process for Master’s Degree Program in Educational Technology is completed completely online.
-The following are minimum application requirements for admission consideration to the M.Ed.
-Program in Educational Technology.
 The University of Toledo application requirements and other relevant information are available at the Graduate Studies website and should be able to answer all of your application-related questions.
 Please open the College of Graduate Studies links and there are two ways to apply to the program: by paper form or online.
 Follow the links below to learn more about admissions and to begin the application process:

 Admissions Criteria: Click Here for specific admission criteria.